 The malignant spirits of wolf-like creatures.

-- Public-Domain Character: Based on undead creatures from Greek mythology that could transform into wolves.
+- Public Domain Character: They're based on undead creatures from Greek mythology that could transform into wolves.

 Vicious undead halfway between ghoul and spectre.

 - Day in the Limelight: They're one of the focus undead in Undead Revisited.